-It was during Ramadan that the prophet of Islam Muhammad received the revelations from angel Gabriel that allowed him to compile the holy book of Quran.
-Upon arriving in Medina, Muhammad announced that Allah had established two days of celebrations for Muslims, Eid Al Fitr and Eid Al Adha.
+During Ramadan, the prophet of Islam Muhammad received the revelations from the angel Gabriel that allowed him to compile the holy book of the Quran.

 It is also said that in the early days of Islam, Allah instructed the Prophet Muhammad to fast during the month of Ramadan to help develop empathy, self-discipline, and compassion and to strengthen the bond between Allah and his children.

 Customs and Celebrations Of Eid-Al-Fitr